awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 You can use Amazon RDS tags to add metadata to your Amazon RDS resources\.
 You can use the tags to add your own notations about database instances, snapshots, Aurora clusters, and so on\.
 Doing so can help you to document your Amazon RDS resources\.
 You can also use the tags with automated maintenance procedures\.

- In particular, you can use these tags with IAM policies to manage access to Amazon RDS resources and to control what actions can be applied to the Amazon RDS resources\.
+ In particular, you can use these tags with IAM policies\.
+You can use them to manage access to RDS resources and to control what actions can be applied to the RDS resources\.
 You can also use these tags to track costs by grouping expenses for similarly tagged resources\.

 You can tag the following Amazon RDS resources:
 + DB instances